sms-bd/smart-hospital-smsbd-module/README.md

-# Smart Hospital SMS Gateway | SMS.BD Integration
+# Smart Hospital SMS Module for Bangladesh Users

 A lightweight, developer-friendly integration for the **Smart Hospital Management System**.
 This module replaces the default custom SMS library to enable native support for the **SMS.BD API in Bangladesh**.